augchan42/augchan42.github.io/_posts/2024-08-30-Minimizing Re-renders.md

 ## Memoize Context Value

-Use useMemo to prevent unnecessary re-renders of components consuming the auth context.
+Use `useMemo` to stop parts of your app from redrawing when they don't need to.
+This is helpful for parts that use login information (auth context).

 ```typescript
 const value = useMemo(